lenstronomy/JAXtronomy/README.rst

 Note that some profiles' runtime may be dependent on function arguments, such as the EPL profile which involves performing a hyp2f1 calculation using a power series expansion.
 The more terms involved, the better JAXtronomy performs compared to lenstronomy.

-A performance comparison notebook is available for more detailed analysis.

 **LightModel surface brightness**

 The table below shows how much faster JAXtronomy is compared to lenstronomy for different source profiles and different grid sizes.